Atrium’s C-Qur Mesh and Proloop Devices May Cause Infection and Other Serious Side Effects. Defects and Injury may lead to revision surgery.

 Atrium currently faces thousands of pending lawsuits.
 Medical device companies like Atrium have previously paid millions to settle lawsuits when they market and sell defective medical devices, and plaintiffs expect that trend to continue.

 Atrium’s C-Qur hernia mesh was not proven safe through testing and as a result an increasing number of claims against Atrium have been filed by injured patients and attorneys.
-Pending lawsuits allege that Atrium should have known about the risks of dangerous complications, and properly warned patients.
+Pending lawsuits allege that Atrium should have known about the risks of dangerous ProLoop and C Qur complications, and properly warned patients.

 If you or a loved one has suffered an injury due to a defective Atrium C-Qur hernia mesh product, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding C Qur Mesh and ProLoop Lawsuits.